AliSaluja/Student-Works/README.md

-# Hello, %username%.
+# Hello, everyone!
-This is repository, according to the name and description, for my student works and project at programming.
-In him you not found useful scripts or more.

-# About this version repository.
-This repository is replica of my old github account with name "DvGentoo".
+Sorry, but at this github repository you will not found some form code of good project or usefull scripts.
+You, probably, have a question, is it?
+Why I am using him?
+It is very and very simple.
+I use this repository for store my student works.

+# What will you fount at here?
+* [/algorithms](https://github.com/Foxfale/Student-Works/tree/master/Algorithms) - my realisation of one or another algorithms.
+* [/cs50](https://github.com/Foxfale/Student-Works/tree/master/CS50) - my realisation of home work at CS50 course.